 The OAuth2 Implicit Grant flow is a simplified version of the Authorization Code Grant.
-The flow also implies the use of a user agent, and usually the implicit grant is used for public applications, i.e. applications which cannot be trusted with a client secret.
+The flow also implies the use of a user agent, and usually the implicit grant is used for public applications/clients, i.e. applications which cannot be trusted with a client secret.

 Typical examples of such applications can be single page applications which do not have a server part but only uses stateless APIs to communicate with some backend.